jonaraphael/csv/README.md

 ## **Known Issues**

-- **Can't Save Row 1 Edits:** If you have edited a cell in row 1, you can't save that change.
-- **Can't Save Cells With Commas:** If you add a comma inside a cell, you can't save that change.
 - **Weird Behavior Around Solitary Quotes:** If you add a double quote inside a cell, you may not be able to save that change.
 - **Large CSV Files:** Performance might degrade for files with thousands of rows.
 Best suited for medium-sized datasets.
 - **Complex CSV Structures:** Files with irregular formatting or deeply nested commas may require additional parsing support.